rabeeh-ta/cleaner-py/README.md

 # Cleaner-Py

-Cleaner-Py is a bot that will traverse through every sub-directory and will clean the modules,compilation files found.
+Cleaner-Py is a bot that will traverse through every sub-directory from the root directory and will clean the modules,compilation-files or any other unwanted files found.

+The deleted files can be recovered from the trash or recycle-bin is needed.

 ## Installation

-This script only uses one external library that you should install manually [send2trash](https://pip.pypa.io/en/stable/).

 Make sure you are having `python-3`

+This script only uses one external library that you should install manually [send2trash](https://pypi.org/project/Send2Trash/). ( if you have anaconda installed send2trash comes default )

 ```bash
 pip install send2trash
 ```

 ## Usage

+Copy and paste the main.py file to the root directory of Where you store all your projects.

+Then run the file with the flag.
+The script will find all the junk files that you code has created and will delete them.

 ```bash
 python main.py --flag